SatyamDG/Udacity_Data_Scientist_NanoDegree_Capstone/README.md

 #### 3. File Descriptions

 This repo contains 4 files.
-The report of my project is called 'Starbucks_Capstone_notebook.ipynb'.
+The report of my project is called 'Starbucks_Capstone_notebook.ipynb'[Notebook](https://github.com/SatyamDG/Udacity_Data_Scientist_NanoDegree_Capstone/blob/master/data.zip "Notebook").
 The data used in the project is in the files:

 - portfolio.json
 - profile.json
 - transcript.json.

+To access data click here [data](https://github.com/SatyamDG/Udacity_Data_Scientist_NanoDegree_Capstone/blob/master/data.zip "data")

-#### 4. Licensing, Authors, Acknowledgements, etc.
+##### 4. Licensing, Authors, Acknowledgements, etc.

 Data for coding project was provided by Udacity.
 Feel Free to use the Code, functions, etc from this repo.